Factors Affecting the Cost of Dental Veneers

 2. EMAX Veneers

-EMAX veneers are made from a type of lithium disilicate ceramic, known for its strength and translucency.
-These veneers offer superior durability and aesthetics, making them ideal for patients who require more extensive dental work.
-EMAX veneers are often used for patients with more significant dental concerns, such as extensive chips or fractures.
+EMAX veneers are crafted from lithium disilicate ceramic, a material prized for its strength and natural translucency.
+These veneers provide excellent durability and aesthetics, making them a strong choice for patients who need more extensive dental restoration.
+EMAX veneers are particularly suitable for addressing significant dental concerns, such as large chips or fractures.

 Factors That Affect the Cost of Dental Veneers